WPChill/strong-testimonials/readme.txt

 = How can I reorder my testimonials? =

 Until I can build this into the plugin, try [Post Types Order](https://wordpress.org/plugins/post-types-order/) by Nsp Code (which lists them on a separate admin page) or [Simple Custom Post Order](https://wordpress.org/plugins/simple-custom-post-order/) by Sameer Humagain (which works directly in the admin list).
-Or you can adjust each testimonial's publish date manually.

 = How can I change the fields on the form? =

-On the `Testimonials > Fields` page, there is a field editor where you can add or remove fields, change field details, and drag-n-drop to reorder them.
+On the Testimonials > Fields page, there is a field editor where you can add or remove fields, change field details, and drag-n-drop to reorder them.
 You can also restore the default fields.

 If you have ever used the Advanced Custom Fields or Custom Field Suite plugins, the editor will be very familiar.
 Here is a full [tutorial](http://www.wpmission.com/tutorials/customize-the-form-in-strong-testimonials/).

 = How do I add a Captcha to the form? =

-Select one of the supported plugins on the `Testimonials > Settings` page.
+Select one of the supported plugins on the Testimonials > Settings page.
 Use the link to each plugin's download page to install it.

 If the currently selected Captcha plugin is deactivated, the setting will revert to "none".